- Verify Opener Compatibility

 Before You Start

-- Hub mounted too far from opener
+- Hub placed too far from the opener

 Don't skip this step — it breaks everything if you do